OkparaOkechukwu/atomchain/README.md

 okpara.net/AtomStorage.pdf

-Atomchain Federated Hybrid Peer-to-Peer(AtomP2P) Network architectural design, protocols and technical specifications okpara.net/?devID=NULL&key= &hash=0x00/AtomP2P.pdf This technical document is available on request to Atomchain developers
+Atomchain Federated Hybrid Peer-to-Peer(AtomP2P) Network architectural design, protocols and technical specifications.
+This technical document is available on request to Atomchain developers. okpara.net/?devID=NULL&key= &hash=0x00/AtomP2P.pdf

 No cryptocurrency wallet is associated with this project.
 You can either contribute to the project, or